calhewitt/lucid-frame-viewer/README.md

 ./frameview datafile.ldat --noisemask
 ```

-The noise mask is computed, for the best balance between accuracy and performance, the first 10 frames of the data file.
+The noise mask is computed, for the best balance between accuracy and performance, from the first 10 frames of the data file.

 ## Requirements